-Parks, schools, libraries and scholarships across the country have been named in honor of Salazar.
-In 2008, the U.S. Postal Service issued a stamp recognizing the pioneering newsman.
+Parks, schools and scholarships have been named in honor of Salazar.
+The U.S. Postal Service also released a stamp in 2008 recognizing the award-winning journalist.